victorzw895/project0-bomberman/README.md

 #### Minor Bugs
 1. *player dies*: Player not dying when partially covered by wall and partially next to bomb.
 Need to add feature
 2. *bomb*: Bomb is still placed when standing between two boxes. bomb does not appear, but needs to timeout before being able to place another bomb.
 3. *border*: Border is currently set to test game proper function.
-When adjusting width and height, need to ensure these borders are still impenetrable
+When adjusting width and height, need to ensure these borders are still impenetrable.

 ## Fixed Bugs